 Our ability to fund our investments on a leveraged basis depends to a large extent upon our ability to secure warehouse, repurchase, credit, and/or commercial paper financing on acceptable terms.
 The current dislocation in the non-Agency mortgage sector has made it difficult for us to obtain short-term financing on favorable terms.
 As a result, we have completed loan securitizations in order to obtain long-term financing and terminated our un-utilized whole loan repurchase agreements in order to avoid paying non-usage fees under those agreements.
 In addition, we have entered into a RMBS repurchase agreement with Annaly.
 This agreement contains customary representations, warranties and covenants contained in such agreements.
 As of June 30, 2008, we had \$50.0 million outstanding under this repurchase agreement.
 As of September 30, 2008, we had approximately \$620.0 million outstanding under this agreement, which constitutes approximately 56% of our total financing.
 As of October 13, 2008, the weighted average borrowing rate on amounts outstanding under this agreement was 3.97%.
-Our RMBS repurchase agreement.
+Our RMBS repurchase agreement with Annaly is rolled daily at market rates, bears interest at LIBOR plus 150 basis points, and is secured by the RMBS pledged under the agreement.
 We cannot assure you that Annaly will continue to provide us with such financing.
 If Annaly does not provide us with financing, we cannot assure you that we will be able to replace such financing, and if we are not able to replace this financing, we could be forced to sell our assets at an inopportune time when prices are depressed.